 “So you married Lord Frey because your father commanded it.”

-“I did.
-But not everyone who obeys ends up as fortunate.
-Only you can decide-”
+“Both my father and the Prince commanded it, which made it more difficult for me to disobey.
+But not everyone who obeys ends up as fortunate as I. Only you can decide-”

 “I’m not allowed to decide.
 Anyway- your husband loves you, and that makes all the difference.
 You are pretty, accomplished, confident- you don’t have to suffer the contempt of your husband.”